eslamnawara/Light_Notepad-1.3.1/README.md

 Version 1.3.1 (final) of the project "Light_Notepad" is now available.

 Feel free to report any bug or development ideas.
-This software is free to use.
+This software is free to use and will stay.

 - http://plume.dexode.free.fr/tools/light_notepad/light_notepad.html